mrutkows/ow-kn-demo/action-basics.md

 - Actions can be invoked directly using CLI
   - asynchronously: by default
   - synchronously: --block flag
-- System tracks each action inocagtion with as an "Activation" (record)
+- System tracks each action invocation with as an "Activation" (record)
   - _Lots of information about execution time/params, etc._

 ---